MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 All the SvcParamKeys defined in {{keys}} are permitted for use in HTTPS RRs.
 The default set of ALPN IDs is the single value "http/1.1".
+By default, the essential keys are "port", "alpn", and "no-default-alpn".

 The presence of an HTTPS RR for an origin also indicates that all HTTP resources are available over HTTPS, as